stgreenb/webex-xml-nodejs/README.md

   }
 }
 ```
 While now a native object, there is some extra namespace prefixes that would be nice to remove (e.g. it will be easier to work with if we convert 'serv:body' to 'body'). xml2js has a processor that are will do that for you, 'stripPrefix'.
-Add one more require module for the proccessor towards the begining of your code.
+Add one more require module for the processor towards the beginning of your code.

 ```
 const stripNS = require('xml2js').processors.stripPrefix;